Main Article Content

 Abstract

-Work problems for millennial employees are currently increasingly complex.
-The values embraced by the millennial generation in working tend to conflict with organizational citizenship behavior.
-This research aims to create and evaluate a theoretical framework that elucidates the impact of organizational climate on the organizational citizenship behavior of millennial workers, using work-life balance as a moderator.
-The study involved 384 individuals who are millennial employees working in Indonesia.
-The study employed purposive quota sampling as the sampling technique.
-The data was gathered using the organizational climate scale, the organizational citizenship behavior scale, and the work-life balance scale.
-This research employs a quantitative methodology, utilizing data analysis via a structural equation model (SEM), specifically through partial least squares path modeling (PLS-SEM).
-The findings derived from the analysis reveal that the proposed model concerning the influence of organizational climate on organizational citizenship behavior, with work-life balance serving as a moderating variable, aligns with empirical evidence.
-Organizational climate exerts a positive and highly significant impact on organizational citizenship behavior, while work-life balance similarly demonstrates a positive and substantially significant effect on organizational citizenship behavior.
-Furthermore, work-life balance is shown to effectively moderate the relationship between organizational climate and the organizational citizenship behavior of millennial employees.
-The implications of this research suggest that this model may serve as a valuable reference and can be implemented to address the challenges associated with organizational citizenship behavior among employees, particularly within the millennial generation.
+Work problems for millennial employees are increasingly complex and the values accepted by the generation tend to conflict with organizational citizenship behavior (OCB).
+Therefore, this research aimed to create and evaluate a theoretical framework that elucidated the impact of organizational climate on the OCB of millennial workers, with work-life balance as a moderator.
+A total of 384 millennial employees were obtained using purposive quota sampling.
+The data obtained were related to organizational climate, OCB, and work-life balance.
+Additionally, a quantitative method was adopted using data analysis through a structural equation model (SEM) and partial least squares path modeling (PLS-SEM).
+The results showed that the proposed model concerning the influence of organizational climate on citizenship behavior, with work-life balance serving as a moderating variable was consistent with empirical evidence.
+Organizational climate and work-life balance had a positive and highly significant impact on citizenship behavior.
+Furthermore, work-life balance effectively moderated the relationship between organizational climate and citizenship behavior of millennial employees.
+The implications of this research suggested that the model served as a valuable reference and could be implemented to address the challenges associated with OCB.

 Article Details